Find the answer to your question on this page…

 - ARE THERE CUT-OFF TIMES DURING THE SWIM?

 The total cut off time to finish the swim at Blackrock is 6 hours.
 The intermediate cut-off points for the swim are as follows:

 - Half-way Marker buoy (at approx 6km) – Swimmers must reach this buoy in less than 2.5 hours.

 - Three-quarter way Marker buoy (at approx 9km) – Swimmers must reach this buoy in less than 4 hours .

 Swimmers must reach the cut-off points by the designated time to be allowed to continue on the swim.
 Safety requirements in place for the swim dictate that swimmers will be required to leave the water if the cut-off points are not reached by the designated times.
 The Race Director’s and Safety Officers decision is final and need to be respected by all.

 - WHAT COURSE MUST THE SWIMMER FOLLOW WHEN CROSSING THE BAY?
 WHAT ARE THE SWIM GATES (MARKER BUOYS)?

-Each swimmer must swim by (within 10 metres of) three marker buoys (gates) on the crossing.
-The first gate will be placed 2.5km from the start at Aughinish, the second gate at the 6km mark (off Tawin point) and finally the third gate at approximately 500 metres from Blackrock tower.
+Each swimmer must swim by (within 25 metres of) three marker buoys (gates) on the crossing.
+The first gate will be placed 2.5km from the start at Aughinish, the second gate at the 6km mark (off Tawin point) and finally the third gate at approximately 250 metres from Blackrock tower.
 These buoys mark the course and are mandatory for all swimmers for safety and logistical reasons.
-Swimmers that fail to pass ‘through’ all three gates will be disqualified.

 - HOW WILL I RECOGNISE MY BOAT?
 HOW WILL MY BOAT AND CREW RECOGNISE ME?